MarCastellnou/Deriverable-2_Proj-Web/README.md

 * `$ sudo apt-get install python3`

 __How to use our web:__
-In our application we find 2 sections often the most important coins and their quotes and on the other hand we find the most relevant news in the world of cryptocurrencies.
+In our web we find 2 sections often the most important coins and their quotes and on the other hand we find the most relevant news in the world of cryptocurrencies.